top of page

 Our Turn:

 Samantha used to run herself into the ground trying to be everything for everyone.
-Her calendar was crammed with obligations she didn’t even remember agreeing to—just a blur of checkboxes and chaos.
+Her calendar was packed with obligations she didn’t even remember agreeing to — just a blur of checkboxes and chaos.

-But once she started making Warrior Choices throughout her day, everything began to shift for the better.
+When she started making Warrior choices throughout her day, everything shifted.
 She learned how to say “no” without spiraling into guilt.
-Now, every time she protects her time and energy, her confidence grows.
-She’s no longer just surviving the stress—she’s leading through it, grounded and empowered.
+Each time she protected her time and energy, her confidence grew.

 Our Turn: